What is Beta?

 A stock's beta is determined by analyzing how much its return fluctuates in relation to the overall market return.
 A stock with a beta of 1.0 will tend to move higher and lower in lockstep with the overall market.
 Stocks with a beta greater than 1.0 tend to be more volatile than the market, and those with betas below 1.0 tend to be less volatile than the underlying index.
 Stocks with betas of zero generally move independently of the broader market.
 And finally, stocks with negative betas tend to move in the opposite direction relative to the broader market.
 When the S&P tumbles, stocks with negative betas will move higher, and vice versa.

-For example, a with a beta of 2.0 is usually twice as volatile as the broader market.
-If the S&P 500 were to fall by -10% next , then the would be expected to fall about -20% (assuming that the behaves similar to how it has in the past).
-The would also be expected to gain more in an up market.
+For example, a stock with a beta of 2.0 is usually twice as volatile as the broader market.
+If the S&P 500 were to fall by -10% next year, then the stock would be expected to fall about -20% (assuming that the stock behaves similar to how it has in the past).
+The stock would also be expected to gain more in an up market.